micolous/igaeditor/Battlefield 2142 Ad Cache Editor/readme.txt

 Notice: This program references and bundles a number of libraries, which are licensed differently from this software.
 See libraries.txt for a reference of their licenses.

-The "Ad Pack Support" and "IGA Common" libraries are part of the main program, and are licensed under the GNU General Public License.
+The "IGA Common" library is part of the main program, and is licensed under the GNU General Public License.
 The "DDSReader" library is released under a BSD license.

 See 'gpl.txt' for a full copy of the GNU General Public License.